DistributedSystemsGroup/zoe/docs/config_file.rst

 zoe.conf
 --------

 Common options:

 * ``debug = <true|false>`` : enable or disable debug log output
-* ``swarm = zk://zk1:2181,zk2:2181,zk3:2181`` : connection string to the Swarm API endpoint.
-Can be expressed by a plain http URL or as a zookeeper node list in case Swarm is configured for HA.
 * ``api-listen-uri = tcp://*:4850`` : ZeroMQ server connection string, used for the master listening endpoint
 * ``deployment-name = devel`` : name of this Zoe deployment.
 Can be used to have multiple Zoe deployments using the same Swarm (devel and prod, for example)
 * ``workspace-deployment-path`` : path appended to the workspace path to distinguish this deployment.
 If unspecified is equal to the deployment name